Dadaab: Education

 According to the Kenya Commissioner for Refugees, when migrants first began arriving in Dadaab town from Somalia, they were all educated.
 An assessment survey completed in 2011 found that access to education in Dadaab was considerably limited, restricting the ability of refugees at the centre to find jobs and become less reliant on aid organizations.
 Dadaab had only one secondary school; those who managed to be educated there could receive jobs working for aid agencies such as CARE, WFP, or GTZ that distribute resources to refugees.
 Those who were uneducated could pursue jobs in restaurants or helping load and unload trucks.
 Many chose other modes of subsistence.
 In 2011, only around 48% of children in Dadaab were enrolled in school.

 In response, the Ministry of Education of Somalia announced that all high school students at the centre who were Somali citizens would be eligible for higher education scholarships.
 To further improve the education standards, a new European Union-funded project was launched in 2013.
 The initiative was earmarked for three years, with $4.6 million allocated toward its syllabus.
 It included new classrooms for all local schools, adult programs, girls' special education, and scholarships for elite students based on merit.
 75% of the funds were set aside for refugees at the complex, and 25% were reserved for local constituencies in Lagdera and Fafi.

+The camps schools had over 70,000 students in 2024.
+Schools are built of stone, and use long white tents for additional space.